Frequently Asked Questions

 Review all pages under “How to Apply” on this website to understand the scholarship commitments.

-Proceed to the “Apply Now” section of this website and register your interest to download the application form.
+In 2021, proceed to the “Apply Now” section of this website to download the application form.

 Save the application form questions and prepare all responses.

-If the written application is accepted, a state selection committee will conduct interviews in late-September.
+If the written application is accepted, a state selection committee will conduct interviews.

 If successful at state level, a final, national selection interview will be held face-to-face or virtually.

-If successful through interviews, scholarships will be awarded in late-October as part of the National Conference, to be held in Brisbane.
+If successful through interviews, scholarships will be awarded as part of the Nuffield National Conference.